benevolenttech/btek.cc/_posts/2017-02-01-how-to-write-content-worth-sharing.md

 The same goes for website content: your readers want fast, yes.
 But they want something tasty, interesting and mentally fulfilling with as much variety and spice as they can handle.

-By creating content that’s both useful and interesting, you rise above the &nbsp;landfill of Internet trash.
+By creating content that’s both useful and interesting, you rise above the landfill of Internet trash.
 Even though creating great content isn’t always easy, it &nbsp;*is*&nbsp;the most straightforward way to make you and your business stand apart from all the rest.

 And at the end of the day, don’t throw away all your SEO effort by losing attention once you have it.